© Crown copyright 2021

 - evidence of identity

 - where the claimant has a tenancy, we will also need to see a recent tenancy agreement and proof of housing costs

-If the claimant does not have an email address they can get help to set up an email address from the local authority homeless support team, Assisted Digital Support via Universal Support or in the jobcentre.
+If the claimant does not have an email address they can get help to set up an email address by phoning the jobcentre or the Citizens Advice Help to Claim service.

 Opening a bank account